 The first long tail keyword (core workouts at the gym) has far more average monthly searches than “ab training” so you can see how valuable keyword research is to give you inspiration for your market research.
 However, the competition is low, so very few advertisers are bidding for the term.

 As a content writer/blogger, if you write content and include that keyword in the headline, build relevant links to the page, and send some social traffic to it, you may succeed in improving your ranking.
 However, your conversion rate is likely to remain low without a concise opt-in process.

 Why?
 It’s because you didn’t optimize for the people who actually want to buy the product.

 Let’s see how keyword intent from the results above can help you identify the best product for your landing page:

+3. Weighted ab workouts: If you have a product in the form of training videos or a step-by-step tutorial, you could easily convert these searchers, because they are looking for specific workouts.
 However, don’t use hype or tricks in your content.
 Be honest and provide value to turn the searcher into a customer.

 Step #2: Designing Your Landing Page